-With the construction of a new adult hospital and children’s tower in addition to the existing campus, Loma Linda University Medical Center will be the tallest building in San Bernardino County.
-It will also be one of the safest in the state when it comes to earthquakes.
+With the construction of a new adult hospital and children’s tower in addition to the existing campus, Loma Linda University Medical Center became the tallest building in San Bernardino County.
+It is also one of the safest in the state when it comes to earthquakes.

 The hospital is made up of 6 main podium levels before the building splits into two towers, a 10 storey children’s hospital and an 18 storey adult’s hospital.
 This new structure is an extension to an existing hospital which has been built in the seismically active area.

-Due to the seismic activity, the project is implementing a first-of-its-kind vertical earthquake isolation system.
+Due to the seismic activity in the area, the project implemented a first-of-its-kind vertical earthquake isolation system.
 It includes seismic resistant design concepts such as Sideplate technology and Buckling-Restrained Braces as well as an extremely complex base level that has a grand total of zero traditional anchor/holding down bolts to the foundation.
 The design separates the building from the ground using more than 500 vertical shock absorbers—a large-scale version of a modern car suspension system.